Tommy Sweeney: Professional career

+Buffalo Bills

-Sweeney was drafted by the Buffalo Bills in the seventh round (228th overall) of the 2019 NFL Draft.
+Sweeney was drafted by the Buffalo Bills in the seventh round (228th overall) of the 2019 NFL draft.
 He signed a rookie contract with the team on May 9, 2019.

 Sweeney made his NFL debut in the on September 8, 2019, in the Bills season opener, catching two passes for 35 yards in a 17–16 win over the New York Jets.
 Sweeney caught eight passes for 114 yards in six games played as a rookie.

 Sweeney was placed on the active/physically unable to perform list (PUP) by the Bills due to a foot injury on July 28, 2020.
 He was placed on the reserve/PUP list to start the season on September 5, 2020.
 He was moved to the reserve/COVID-19 list by the team on October 24, 2020, and was activated back to the PUP list on November 11.
 However, he developed myocarditis as a result of the virus and was ruled out for the rest of the season.
 He was placed back on the reserve/COVID-19 list on November 23, 2020.
-In April 2021, Bills General Manager Brandon Beane announced that Sweeney should be ready for the 2021 season.
+In April 2021, Bills general manager Brandon Beane announced that Sweeney should be ready for the 2021 season.
 Sweeney returned to the field in June 2021, when it was revelated that at one point in time, it was unknown if he'd be able to play again.

 On October 18, 2021, Sweeney caught his first career touchdown in a loss to the Tennessee Titans.

+New York Giants

+On March 23, 2023, Sweeney signed with the New York Giants.
+On August 23, Sweeney collapsed on the practice field as the result of a 'medical event.'
+He was placed on reserve/non-football injury list six days later, and did not play for the Giants in 2023.
+Sweeney was released by New York on November 28.

+Chicago Bears

+On May 13, 2024, Sweeney signed with the Chicago Bears.
+He was released on August 24, and re-signed to the practice squad on October 9.